andefalk/ohabtell/README.md

-# ohabtell
+# weewx with addons
-template for my docker with openhab, tellstick and ws1080
+Template for my docker with weewx, weewx-mqtt and neowx running weewx with an ws1080 weather station. mqtt integration to Home Assistant on hassio plattform.